 Piper comes across as a genuine and complex person, not a character defined by a disability.
 She isn’t perfect, but she is likeable (most of the time.)
 Her family has faults and strengths.
 I liked the sense of humor throughout the book, but there were also moments of sadness.
 This is a book I definitely recommend, especially since it is a 2012-2013 Gateway Award Nominee!

 It is interesting to note how few books have a deaf person as the main character.
-Here in Fulton with the Missouri School for the Deaf, we see a large number of people in the library who use sign language to communicate.
+Here in Fulton with the Missouri School for the Deaf, we see a large number of people at the Callaway County Public Library who use sign language to communicate.
 I would like to see more contemporary fiction that includes realistic presentations of the deaf and hard of hearing.